reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 #### React Components {/*react-components*/}

-The code in `App.tsx` create a _component_.
+The code in `App.js` create a _component_.
 In React, a component is a piece of reusable code that represents a part of a user interface.
 Components are used to render, manage, and update the UI elements in your application.
 Lets take the component line by line to see what's going on:

 ```jsx {1}
 export default function Square() {